-While you always feel better after a run, that doesn’t mean that you always feel like going out for one.
+While you always feel better after a run, that doesn’t mean you always feel like going out for one.
 Sometimes it’s just because running doesn’t feel fun.
-Instead, it feels like a drag and you don’t want to do it.
+Some days, it feels like a drag and you don’t want to do it.

 That can be easily solved by changing things up a bit and doing some new things to make running fun again.
 In this article, we’ll cover 9 great ways that you can make running more fun.
-I’ll guarantee that fighting a run won’t be something you’re feeling after you finish reading this article.
+These are easy change-ups to your routine that will give you a fresh perspective on lacing up and getting out the door.

 1. Slow Down

-If you’re new to running, you might not enjoy it because you’re not used to it and you’re going too fast.
+If you’re new to running, you might not enjoy it because you’re not used to it, and you’re going too fast.
 All you need to do is slow down and take walk breaks, if needed.
-Don’t turn your runs into something that you hate; make sure that you enjoy them.
+Don’t turn your run into something that hurts; set your pace to make sure that you enjoy it.

 Taking the time to slow down (or at least telling yourself to run what is comfortable) will likely make you find running fun again.
 I often find myself running at the pace I normally would even when I tell myself to run what’s comfortable, but it’s not as stressful.